How To Use Smartphone To Increase Strawberry Yield

 One of the most important water quality variables in aquaponics systems is pH.
 It stands for the power of hydrogen, and refers to the concentration of hydrogen ions in a solution.

 Some practitioners suggest that strawberry plants do best when water pH level is between 5.5 and 6.5.
 Otherwise, if water is too acidic, the plant will die.

 This pH level is completely acceptable for some fish.
 Tilapia fish, for example, require pH to be in the range of 5.0 to 10.0.
 But nitrifying bacteria perform better at pH levels greater than 7.5.
 In fact, they basically stop working when pH levels fall below 6.

-One of the easiest type of fish to farm in aquaponics is tilapia.
+One of the easiest types of fish to farm in aquaponics is tilapia.
 The main advantage of this fish is its tolerance to changes of water quality.
-However, there are other fish types that can be a good fit to strawberry plants in aquaponics method, in particular, koi, carp, and crappie.
-Grow medium
+However, there are other fish types that can be a good fit to strawberry plants in the aquaponics method, in particular, koi, carp, and crappie.

-The only reasonable plants for strawberry farm on aquaponic are seedlings.
+The only reasonable plants for strawberry farms on aquaponic are seedlings.
 You should not grow strawberries from seed since it will take up to three years before the first harvest.
-Harvest of Strawberries

 Growing method is important for strawberry farming.
 However, there is one more component which is crucially relevant for any type of technique to increase strawberry yield and revenue.
 This is data.

 It goes without saying that you want to produce high yields of quality fruit with sufficient flexibility to meet market demands and labour availability.
 We can help to make core processes of your strawberry business data-driven.